 It’s also important to avoid conjecture or assumptions.
 Focus on objective observations, then follow up with a question to clarify.
 For example, "I noticed you’ve sounded really distracted in our team video chats lately.
 I brought this up because our team values having you present and contributing.”
 This opens up the conversation to them being able to discuss the stressors of their childcare obligations.

 Or, “You let your beard grow out and always seem to be wearing the same clothes when we talk.
 How are you adjusting to this new work from home environment, and is there anything I can help you out with?"
 This might be the invitation they need to open up about their mental health challenges during these unsettling times.

 Focus on a job-related consequence, and work with the employee to brainstorm a plan to address it.
 Allowing the employee to come up with possible solutions to the problem is a good way to help them feel heard, rather than feeling chastised or talked down to.

 4. Show Sensitivity

-For example, choose a quiet place to meet in order to keep the conversation private.
+For example, allude to the fact that this will be a serious conversation by way of an email or calendar invite.
+This will allow the employee to choose a private place in their home to meet with you, in order to engage in the conversation candidly without being overheard by their family or roommates or distracted by their child.
 Aim to be respectful and compassionate, but at the same time, direct.
 Don’t leave room for misinterpretation.
 Use specific language as much as you can so the employee doesn’t feel attacked.

-Related post: 10 Ways to Reduce Workplace Stress
+Related Article: 10 Ways to Reduce Workplace Stress

 5. Set Clear Expectations